magdasaif/products/README.txt

 # to use it you can follow this steps
     1- install package through this command
         composer require magdasaif/products:dev-dev

-    2- if you need to publish only migrations files do php artisan vendor:publish --tag=product-migrations
+    2- if you need to publish migrations files do php artisan vendor:publish --tag=product-migrations

+    2- if you need to publish blade views do php artisan vendor:publish --tag=product-views

     3- if you need to publish all package folders do php artisan vendor:publish --tag=product-module

-    4- if you don changes in published routes files , you must do php artisan optimize command
+    4- if you do changes in published routes files , you must do php artisan optimize command

 then you can